wireapp/wire-server/src/how-to/install/ansible-VMs.rst

 ElasticSearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  In your 'hosts.ini' file, in the ``[all:vars]`` section, set 'elasticsearch_network_interface' to the name of the interface you want elasticsearch nodes to talk to each other on.
-For example:
+-  In your 'hosts.ini' file, in the ``[all:vars]`` section, uncomment and set 'elasticsearch_network_interface' to the name of the interface you want elasticsearch nodes to talk to each other on.
+-  If you are performing an offline install, or for some other reason are using an APT mirror other than the default to retrieve elasticsearch-oss packages from, you need to specify that mirror by setting 'es_apt_key' and 'es_apt_url' in the ``[all:vars]`` section of your hosts.ini file.

 .. code:: ini